Rehaan13/ae-textanimation/README.md

 # Usage
 - Copy the script from the 'ae-textanimation-aecran' file in this repository
-- The expression needs to be added to the "Source Text" of the desired layer.
+- The expression needs to be added to the "Source Text" of the desired layer (via "Edit Expression" in the right-click menu).
 - Variables at the top of the script can be adjusted

 # Features of the original script